 Will users soon be able to subscribe to an iPhone, iPad or Mac from Apple?

 Last month, Gurman explained that the hardware subscription program would allow customers to pay a monthly fee and gain access to an iPhone, iPad, or Mac for the duration of the subscription.
-Apple is said to be making buying an iPhone or iPad the same as buying iCloud storage or an Apple Music subscription by allowing customers to subscribe to the hardware using their Apple ID and App Store account.
+Apple is said to equate buying an iPhone or iPad with buying iCloud storage or an Apple Music subscription by allowing customers to subscribe to the hardware using their Apple ID and App Store account.
 This service is rumored to be Apple's biggest foray into recurring sales yet.
-Although Apple has been working on hardware subscriptions for months, it has apparently been put on hold to focus on the Apple Pay "buy now, pay later" service.
+Although Apple has been working on hardware subscriptions for months, it was apparently shelved to focus on the Apple Pay "buy now, pay later" service.

 Apple's services: More subscriptions could follow

 Gurman claims that Apple is working to introduce hardware subscriptions by the end of 2022.
-But it could also be delayed until 2023 or canceled altogether.
-Apple is also reportedly planning to add new workout types to Apple Fitness+ with iOS 16 later this year.
-In addition, Apple is said to have looked into offering an "Instacart-like service that links to nutrition data in the Health app."
+However, it could also be delayed until 2023 or canceled altogether.
+Apple is also reportedly planning to add new workouts to Apple Fitness+ with iOS 16 later this year.
+Furthermore, Apple is said to be exploring offering an "Instacart-like service that ties into nutrition data in the Health app."
 Gurman noted that the service is potentially complex to implement and "fairly low-margin."
-He added that he is also hoping for major upgrades to Apple TV+ this year.
+He added that he also hopes for major upgrades to Apple TV+ this year.
 Loup Ventures suspects that Apple could offer "Podcasts+," "Stocks+," "Mail+," and "Health+" in the future.
-According to this, Apple's service business could become even more interesting.
+This suggests Apple's services business could become even more interesting.
 (Image: Apple)